Scholar's mate

-The scholar's mate is sometimes referred to as the four-move checkmate, although there are other ways for checkmate to occur in four moves.
+Scholar's mate is sometimes referred to as the four-move checkmate, although there are other ways for checkmate to occur in four moves.
+It is used almost exclusively by beginners.
+Defending against it is very simple, and if it is parried, the attacker's position usually worsens.

 History

-The scholar's mate was named and described in The Royall Game of Chesse-Play, a 1656 text by Francis Beale which adapted the work of the early chess writer Gioachino Greco.
+Scholar's mate was named and described in The Royall Game of Chesse-Play, a 1656 text by Francis Beale which adapted the work of the early chess writer Gioachino Greco.
 The example given above is an adaptation of that reported by Beale.